Undergraduate Research Scholarships

 - Research project title

-- A brief description of the research project (no more than 400 words), including a clear research plan and a clear statement of the relevance of the project to the IRAEA mission.
+- A brief description of the research project (fewer than 400 words), including a clear research plan and a clear statement of the relevance of the project to the IRAEA mission

-- A brief description of the role of the student in the project (no more than 200 words), the expected weekly number of hours the student will commit to the project, the amount of support requested for the student, and a budget justification.
+- A brief description of the role of the student in the project (fewer than 200 words), the expected weekly number of hours the student will commit to the project, the amount of support requested for the student, and a budget justification

-- A brief statement of the expected outcomes of the project (no more than 150 words), including the journal(s) to which the research paper will be submitted and anticipated submission date.
+- A brief statement of the expected outcomes of the project (fewer than 150 words), including the journal(s) to which the research paper will be submitted and anticipated submission date

-- A brief description of the qualifications of the student to conduct the research (no more than 100 words).
+- A brief description of the qualifications of the student to conduct the research (fewer than 100 words)